Quentin-Piot/high-performance-trading-platform/README.md

 ## Project Overview

 The platform provides:
-- **Frontend (Vue.js)**: A user interface for configuring and running backtests and Monte Carlo simulations, visualizing results, and managing data.
+- **Frontend (Vue.js)**: A user interface for configuring and running backtests and Monte Carlo simulations, visualizing results, and managing data with real-time progress tracking.
 - **Backend (FastAPI)**: A Python API that handles business logic, data processing, backtesting algorithms, Monte Carlo simulations, and interacts with a PostgreSQL database and Redis cache.
+- **Real-time Communication**: WebSocket integration for live progress updates during Monte Carlo simulations, providing instant feedback to users without polling.
+- **Asynchronous Processing**: In-process worker system (`SimpleMonteCarloWorker`) with concurrent job execution and real-time progress callbacks.
 - **Data Management**: Supports uploading custom CSV datasets and utilizing pre-loaded datasets for simulations.
 - **Infrastructure as Code (Terraform)**: Defines the AWS cloud infrastructure for deploying the application.